Book Talk: Rebels with a Cause

 SHAHRZAD SABET

-Co-Director of the Center on Modernity in Transition (COMIT) and a Fellow at New York University’s Institute for Public Knowledge.
+Dr. Sabet is Co-Director of the Center on Modernity in Transition (COMIT) and a Fellow at New York University’s Institute for Public Knowledge.
 Her research and training span a variety of disciplines, including political science, philosophy, economics, and psychology.
 She has held positions at Princeton University, the University of Maryland, and Harvard University, where she received her PhD, and her work has been featured in outlets such as The New York Times and the Washington Post.
 She is currently working on a book entitled The Crisis of Identity: The Case for Human Oneness, which argues that only a universal human identity can fundamentally resolve the tensions around group identities, and reconcile the oneness and diversity of humankind.

 The concepts that express our shared humanity are proving inadequate to the challenges we face.
 Terms such as cosmopolitanism, humanism, and universalism can trigger unease in academic and public discourse, revealing that how we understand our oneness as human beings requires reconsideration.
-This transdisciplinary seminar gathers an international group of leading thinkers to engage this task.
-Specifically, we constructively address a set of dilemmas that surround the concept of human oneness, including the tensions between unity and diversity, universalism and justice, essentialism and constructivism, the secular and the sacred, and human beings and their natural environment.
+This transdisciplinary seminar gathered an international group of leading thinkers to engage this task.
+Over the course of the two-day seminar, we addressed a set of dilemmas that surround the concept of human oneness, including the tensions between unity and diversity, universalism and justice, essentialism and constructivism, the secular and the sacred, and human beings and their natural environment.
 We hope to cultivate a sustained and dynamic community of inquiry on this essential theme.

 Sponsors